How We Build One of the Largest B2B E-commerce Platforms in the World

 • Approximately 50,000 employees in the customer corporation.

-In this article, I will explore the process of creating a B2B e-commerce platform in depth, using two distinct projects as examples: a smaller-scale project for a Latvian pharmaceutical wholesaler, and the aforementioned e-commerce platform for B2B we crafted for Kia, without doubt, one of the most extensive platforms I’ve encountered in my 20-year IT career.
+In this article, I will explore the process of creating a B2B e-commerce platform in depth, using two distinct projects as examples: a smaller-scale project for a Latvian pharmaceutical wholesaler, and the aforementioned B2B platform e-commerce we crafted for Kia, without doubt one of the most extensive platforms I’ve encountered in my 20-year IT career.

 Specifics of B2B E-commerce Platforms